Welcome to Financial Aid Services at Moravian University!

 MYTH: The college experience and benefits for students are the same at private and public institutions.

-TRUTH: At Moravian College, the 12:1 student-to-faculty ratio means students get the attention and guidance they need to be successful.
+TRUTH: At Moravian University, the 11:1 student-to-faculty ratio means students get the attention and guidance they need to be successful.
 Those connections are further enhanced by the use of technology to create a more interactive learning environment.

 MYTH: Students with a liberal arts degree are less employable.

-TRUTH: 97% of Moravian College graduates are employed or in graduate school within 6 months of graduation.
-Our graduates earn $14,100 more annually than the national average for other schools, according to the U.S. Department of Education's College Scorecard (December 2017)
+TRUTH: 98% of Moravian University graduates are employed or in graduate school within 10 months of graduation.
+Our graduates earn $14,100 more annually than the national average for other schools, according to the U.S. Department of Education's College Scorecard (December 2017).